Engineering spectro-temporal light states with physics-embedded deep learning: P-CNN framework via the nonlinear optical platform

 \section{P-CNN framework via the nonlinear optical platform}

-Figure \ref{F1} provides a comprehensive overview of the SC process and the architecture of the P-CNN.
-The optical setup consists of three primary sections.
-The first section, responsible for dispersion engineering (DE), includes a mode-locked fiber laser that generates femtosecond soliton pulses and a 4$f$ pulse shaper, which enables precise control of dispersion.
-The output of the DE section feeds into the nonlinear engineering (NE) section, which comprises an Erbium-doped fiber amplifier (EDFA) and a highly nonlinear fiber (HNF) for supercontinuum generation.
-This setup allows for octave-spanning spectral broadening, unlocking advanced manipulation of SC outputs.
+Figure \ref{F1}(a) provides an overview of our nonlinear optical platform for implementation of P-CNN in the context of the SC generation.
+The setup consists of four primary sections.
+The first section, responsible for dispersion engineering, includes a mode-locked fiber laser that generates femtosecond soliton pulses and a 4$f$ pulse shaper, which enables precise complex dispersion control.
+The output pulse is fed into the second nonlinear engineering section, which comprises an Erbium-doped fiber amplifier (EDFA) to address pulse energy enhancement and self-phase modulation(SPM).
+The third section is a highly nonlinear fiber (HNF), which is used for supercontinuum (SC) generation.
+The spectrum (or temporal features) of SC is measured in the last section, using a pulse characterization setup.
+This platform allows for engineering of an octave-spanning spectral broadening of SC, unlocking advanced manipulation of few-cycle pulse shaping.
 For further details about the setup and simulations of SC generation, refer to \hyperref[sec:methods1]{\textbf{Methods-1: Setup and Simulations for Supercontinuum Generation}}.

-The dynamics of a laser pulse with a temporal envelope $A$ propagating through the described setup can be modeled by a revised Generalized Nonlinear Schrödinger Equation (GNLSE) \cite{dudley2006supercontinuum}:
+The dynamics of a laser pulse with a temporal envelope $A(z,t)$ propagating through a HNF can be modeled by a Generalized Nonlinear Schrödinger Equation (GNLSE) \cite{dudley2006supercontinuum}:

-Here, the left-hand side of the equation models linear propagation effects, in which the third term represents fractional derivatives, while the fourth term describes regular higher-order derivatives.
-Both can be independently controlled using the 4$f$ pulse shaper, where the fractional derivative introduces fractional dispersion (see, e.g., Refs. \citenum{malomed2021optical,liu2023experimental}).
-The right-hand side accounts for nonlinear effects.
-The Kerr coefficient $\gamma$ governs the nonlinear refractive index, while $R(t)$ is the Raman response function.
+Here, $z$ is the propagation coordinate and $t$ represents the retarded time $t=T-\beta_1z$ evolving with the group velocity (first-order dispersion) $\beta_1$ of the envelope.
+The left-hand side of the equation models linear propagation effects.
+The right-hand side accounts for nonlinear effects, in which the Kerr coefficient $\gamma$ governs the nonlinear refractive index, and $R(t)$ is the Raman response function.
 The term $\Gamma_R(z,t)$ captures the influence of spontaneous Raman noise.
 Additional nonlinear phenomena, such as self-steepening and optical shock formation, are characterized by a timescale $\tau_{shock} = \tau_0 = 1/\omega_0$.